Environment Variables

 Encryption using “Secret Manager”

-file and use them.
-However, PageBuilder Engine needs a way to access these “secret” variables in production environments without developers adding unencrypted credentials directly to their bundles.
+You may find it necessary to use “secret” environment variables, such as API credentials when building a Feature Pack.
+PageBuilder Engine needs a way to access these “secret” variables in production environments without developers adding unencrypted credentials directly to their bundles.

-To solve this problem, PageBuilder Engine allows developers to include “secret” variables that have been encrypted with the proper KMS key to their environment variables, provided that these variables are surrounded by “percent-braces” characters (e.g. %{MY_ENCRYPTED_TEXT_HERE}
+PageBuilder Engine allows developers to include “secret” variables that have been encrypted with the proper KMS key to their environment variables, provided that these variables are surrounded by “percent-braces” characters (e.g. %{MY_ENCRYPTED_TEXT_HERE}

 ).
 The encrypted values will then be decrypted at deploy-time and available to your bundle without being committed to version control.